 In 2011 I obtained a degree in Business Administration, at the H. Lavity Stoutt Community College.

 Born on the small island of Jersey, UK, Anna grew up loving the sea.
-Having graduated in the noughties when tech was first cool (hello flip phones and iPods) she initially directed her skills into business consulting.
+Having graduated with a Marine Engineering and Naval Architecture degree in the ‘noughties’ when everyone wanted in on the tech bubble, she redirected her engineering skills into business consulting.
 While enjoyable, she missed the marine world.
-So, swapping the sharp suits for boiler suits she refocussed to work on large shipbuilding projects as a health, safety and environmental engineer.
+Swapping business suits for boiler suits she re-focused back to marine, working on large shipbuilding projects in South Korea, Japan, Turkey and the US as a health, safety and environmental engineer in the energy sector.

-Anna is a natural detail orientated professional engineer with 15 years of marine sector experience.
+Anna is a detail orientated professional engineer with over 20 years of marine sector experience ranging from 30ft fiberglass boats to 300m LNG carriers.
 She sees each boat as having a story.
 Combining this with careful attention to what a client needs is why Anna finds the role of a surveyor so intriguing and rewarding.

 -Click to Contact

 Younger than the average surveyor from what I’ve seen!